-During calendar year 2018 Semtech's product lines were classified in the following categories: Signal Integrity, Protection, and Wireless and Sensing.
-Beginning in calendar year 2018, we restructured and combined the Power and High-Reliability product line with the Wireless and Sensing product line.
+During calendar year 2020, Semtech's product lines were classified in the following categories: Signal Integrity, Wireless and Sensing, and Protection.
 The majority of our products contain various metals, including conflict minerals, which originate in mines around the world.

-Signal Integrity Products.
-We design, develop and market a portfolio of optical data communications and video transport products used in a wide variety of enterprise computing, communications, and industrial applications.
-Our comprehensive portfolio of integrated circuits ("ICs") for data centers, enterprise networks, passive optical networks ("PON"), and wireless base station optical transceivers and high-speed interfaces ranges from 100Mbps to 400Gbps and supports key industry standards such as Fibre Channel, Infiniband, Ethernet, PON and synchronous optical networks.
+Signal Integrity.
+We design, develop and market a portfolio of optical data communications and video transport products used in a wide variety of infrastructure and industrial applications.
+Our comprehensive portfolio of integrated circuits ("ICs") for data centers, enterprise networks, PON, and wireless base station optical transceivers and high-speed interfaces ranges from 100Mbps to 800Gbps and supports key industry standards such as Fibre Channel, Infiniband, Ethernet, PON and synchronous optical networks.
 Our video products offer advanced solutions for next generation high-definition broadcast applications, as well as highly differentiated video-over-IP technology for professional audio video applications.